-Russian opposition activist Alexei Navalny briefly detained
+Russian activist Alexei Navalny could spend election in jail

-Moscow (CNN)Russian opposition activist Alexei Navalny was briefly detained in Moscow on Thursday for organizing anti-government protests, he said in a series of tweets.
+Moscow (CNN)Russian opposition activist Alexei Navalny was briefly detained in Moscow on Thursday, ahead of the country's presidential election from which he has been banned.

-Navalny's detention comes as campaigning gets underway for Russia's March 18 presidential vote, which the activist is banned from contesting.

-Navalny, the best-known political opponent of President Vladimir Putin, has been forced off the ballot because he carries a fraud conviction.
-He and activists have dismissed the conviction as a groundless and politically motivated move.
+Navalny, the best-known political opponent of President Vladimir Putin, reported his detention in a series of tweets and said authorities had begun legal proceedings against him for organizing anti-government protests.

+It's not clear when he might face court, but he could be jailed for a maximum of 30 days and could possibly still be in prison for the March 18 election.

+His chief of staff, Leonid Volkov, tweeted that he, too, had been detained.

+The Kremlin appears to have made efforts to stifle the main opposition before the vote and Putin is expected to win by a landslide.
+Navalny is calling on Russians to boycott the election to strip Putin of his legitimacy.

-He has been arrested many times, including in January, when he led anti-Kremlin rallies calling for a boycott of the vote.
+He has been arrested many times, including in January, when he led the anti-Kremlin rallies, in which he called for the boycott.

+Navalny has been barred from running because he carries a fraud conviction, which he has dismissed as a politically motivated move to keep him off the ballot.

 The activist said on Twitter that he was detained by seven people as he came out of a dentist's office after receiving treatment for a toothache.